• Home

 Is there someone in your life whom you love who has a tendency to harp on you constantly?
 Perhaps it’s one of your parents, a spouse, sibling, or a best friend.
-You know they mean well, but their words still land heavy and it feels like you just can’t catch a break.
+You know they mean well, but their words still land heavy.
+Maybe it feels like you just can’t catch a break.
+Even though it can be hard, you can push past it all!
 Let’s talk about how to thrive when love feels like criticism.

 Why I dislike constructive criticism

-I’m a pretty introspective person, but I haven’t really sat down and thought about why I don’t like feedback.
+I’m a pretty introspective person, but I hadn’t really sat down and thought about why I don’t like feedback before writing this post.
 So, here goes.
 I suppose the biggest reason is because I’m already a very harsh self-critic.
 I had very low self-confidence growing up.
 At the same time, I was also a perfectionist and always wanted things done just-so.

 I’ve had to let go of my perfectionist tendencies for years mostly due to a lack of time.
 And, although I don’t have low self-confidence anymore, what I have now is constant self-doubt.
 I suppose they are similar emotions.
 But I feel self-doubt is more along the lines of feeling deflated and overwhelmed at the same time.

 Since I already am so hard on myself, when other people tell me I’m not doing well at something, I lose hope.
-Without hope, it’s hard to feel any motivation to keep going.
-I have to imagine that one of you reading this has felt this same way before.
-Let’s change that!
+It’s an automatic reaction I have a hard time deflecting.
+And without hope, it’s hard to feel any motivation to keep going.
+I have to imagine that some of you have felt this same way before too.

 Why are some people so critical of others?